MewsSystems/gitbook-connector-api/operations/companycontracts.md

 ## Add company contracts

-Adds a new company contracts.
+Add one or more company contracts.

 ### Request